 Last spring I had the opportunity to experience southern Oregon and fell in love with this special region.
 The scenic drive along Highway 101 showcases Oregon’s rugged and dramatic coastline, dotted with hidden coves, towering cliffs, and serene beaches.
 From astoundingly gorgeous sunsets to world-renowned seafood, this road trip itinerary has everything you need for the ultimate Southern Oregon adventure.

 But my Oregon road trip doesn’t stop there, I take you inland to the beautiful forests and refreshing rivers as well as a dip into Northern California.
 State lines are just suggestions – right?
 This part of Northern California is pretty quiet, which is why I like to add it to the Oregon road trip itinerary.

-Plus, I must confess, the best redwood forests are in Northern California, and you don’t want to miss them when you are in the region!
+Plus, I must confess, that the best redwood forests are in Northern California, and you don’t want to miss them when you are in the region!

 Save Money With This Round Trip Oregon Road Trip Itinerary

-Most of the California Oregon road trip Routes take you from point a to b, but I have an adventure-filled Oregon coast round trip route for you starting and ending in Eugene.
+Most of the California Oregon road trip Routes take you from point A to B, but I have an adventure-filled Oregon coast round trip route for you starting and ending in Eugene.
 That way you can buy a round-trip airline ticket (and get a round-trip rental car) to Eugene and save some money.
 Plus, you’ll still have the variety of a loop route!

 Oregon and Northern California Road Trip Map – Starting from Eugene

 If you are simply looking for things to do in Southern Oregon here’s a list of adventurous activities you can do in the region.
 However, if you want a detailed itinerary of where to stay and eat and basically have a complete itinerary built for you – just skip down to the 6-Day Oregon Road Trip Itinerary which also includes all of the adventures listed below, but has much more detailed logistics.